A hot, spicy, peppery KICK..

 Most commonly used to season various meats, fish, salads and sauces.
 It will give anything a hot, spicy, zesty kick.
 I read it’s also used in some soups but that sounds just terrible.

-When we moved here seven years ago there was one already growing.
+When we moved here eight years ago there was this one already growing.
 We have dug it up three times over the years, always leaving some in the ground to continue growing.
 Needless to say – it is quite mature.

 It’s a perennial and does well in cold climates.
 Said to be hardy to zone 3.
 It prefers full sun to some shade.
 It is resistant to most diseases and adaptable to many soil types which makes it pretty easy to grow.
 I have read that it’s invasive and spreads all over.
 I have found this to be false with the plant we have.
 It really has not spread more than a few inches in the seven years we have been here.